Our comprehensive guide for what to wear in Banff in every season is compiled by the experts at Discover Banff Tours. (hint: it involves layering!)

 To survive the chill, you will need warm boots that are waterproof and insulated.
 Wear thick socks underneath and your feet will stay cozy and dry.

-A local tip – when walking in the snow, tuck your jeans inside your snow boots.
+A local tip: When walking in the snow, tuck your jeans inside your snow boots.
 Otherwise, when you take them off the bottoms of your pant legs will be soggy and cold.

 Need to rent warm winter boots or a winter jacket?
 We recommend Snowtips-Bactrax located on Bear Street in downtown Banff.
 If you mention Discover Banff Tours, you’ll even get a 10% discount on your rentals.

-In the transitional seasons of April to June and September to October the weather will be a confusing mix.
-You’ll experience lovely sunny days and wintry conditions – sometimes within a few hours.
+In the transitional seasons of April to June and September to October, the weather will be a confusing mix.
+You’ll experience lovely sunny days and wintry conditions, sometimes within a few hours.
 You may experience all four seasons in one trip, so it can be difficult to pack.

 You won’t need the extreme snow clothing, but still bring different layers for whatever Mother Nature throws at you.
 A long sleeve shirt as an underlayer, with a mid-weight fleece on top is a good idea.

 Add a lightweight waterproof layer if it starts to rain.
 Bring along a warm hat and a scarf.
 Or, buy yourself a souvenir “Banff, Canada” toque at one of the many tourist shops!